API Examples

 Inspecting What Changed in a Convergence

-Each desired state keeps track of the starting state when the desired state was set (e.g. when a human operator clicks "deploy" on the web).
+Each desired state keeps track of the starting state when the desired state was set (e.g. when a human operator clicks "Create a New Release" on the web).
 This data can be used to look at what's changing in a convergence.
 The example below shows how to take a desired state ID, extracts out service configurations for the starting and desired states, and print out the parameters.

 from prodvana.client import Client, make_channel